Bosko: Bosko at MGM

+The later design of Bosko at MGM.

-In 1933, Harman and Ising broke with Warner Bros. over budget disputes with Schlesinger.
-Having learned from Walt Disney's experiences with Oswald the Lucky Rabbit, they carefully kept all rights to the Bosko character and took him with them at the time of their departure.
+In 1933, Harman and Ising terminated their contract with Warner Bros. over budget disputes with Schlesinger.
+Having learned from Walt Disney's experiences with Oswald the Lucky Rabbit, they made sure they retained all rights to Bosko and related characters, taking him with them at the time of their departure.
 The two found work with Metro-Goldwyn-Mayer where they launched the Happy Harmonies series.
+Bosko comic strips drawn by Robert Allen were syndicated by cartoonist and Harman's brother Fred Harman starting from 1934.

 At first, Bosko appeared in his original design in two-strip Technicolor and some of the old animation from the Looney Tunes series was even reused in the Happy Harmonies that featured Bosko.
 However, after only two cartoons, the character was redesigned into an identifiable black boy, similar in appearance to Inki and Lil' Eightball, with an overactive imagination.
 This redesigned Bosko, whom many consider to be a different character altogether despite the shared name, only starred in seven negatively-received three-strip Technicolor cartoons before Harman and Ising discontinued the character.
 The career of the character ended for good when MGM fired Harman and Ising due to cost overruns in the films they produced.
 They were replaced by Fred Quimby, who later hired Harman and Ising back, though Bosko did not make any appearances in subsequent MGM subjects they produced.
+Harman was sued by MGM in 1946 after selling prints of Happy Harmonies cartoons, including Bosko's cartoons to external companies for home and non-theatrical distribution, having retained the films' negatives and believing he owned the rights to the films.